 Permit Approval Process

 The approval process can differ depending on the scope of your project.
 For example, small additions and changes to a pre-existing structure are typically approved faster than more robust plans.
-If you apply for a permit and are not approved, your application will be returned to you with an explanation as to why it was rejected.
+If you apply for a building permit and are not approved, your application will be returned to you with an explanation as to why it was rejected.
 Should this be the case, you can correct the issue and appeal the application.
 Once approved and construction has started, an in-person inspection is necessary.
-It’s up to the applicant to schedule the inspection or you could face your permit potentially being revoked.
+It’s up to the applicant to schedule the inspection or you could face your building permit potentially being revoked.

 How Long is a Building Permit Valid in Ontario?